" A group

 In 1997, THE BANK of Winona became a branch of THE BANK of Oberlin.

-are "THE BANK of northwest Kansas", with twelve branches
+are "THE BANK of northwest Kansas", with eleven branches

 located in communities like yours with virtually the same ownership